GodVilan/Invencio-Smart_Inventory_-_Sales_Management_System/README.md

 Profile management and password update functionality

 Access control for managing individual user content
+### User Roles and Permissions

+#### Admin
+- Can manage users, products, sales, and suppliers.
+- Can view all data and generate reports.

+#### Seller
+- Can manage sales and view products.
+- Cannot manage suppliers or other users.

+#### Supplier
+- Can view supplier-related data.
+- Cannot manage products, sales, or other users.
 📦 Product Management
 Create products with full details: name, description, unit price, stock level